karthikscale3/ctx-zip/README.md

 boundary: { type: "keep-last", count: 20 }
 ```

-**Sandbox Tools for Retrieval:**
+**Sandbox Tools for Retrieval** (write-tool-results-to-file only):

-Use compaction-specific tools that default to the workspace root:
+When using `write-tool-results-to-file`, use compaction-specific tools that default to the workspace root:

 ```typescript
 const manager = await SandboxManager.create();